MicrosoftDocs/powerbi-docs/powerbi-docs/sample-retail-analysis.md

 3. Explore the other district managers and categories; what other insights can you find?
 4. When you are ready, return to the dashboard.

-## What is our data telling us about sales growth this year?
+## What the data says about sales growth this year
 The last area we want to explore is our growth by examining the new stores opened this year.

 1. Select the **Stores Opened This Year by Open Month, Chain** tile, which opens the **New Stores Analysis** page of the report.